phaserjs/phaser/README.md

 * New: Added Group.iterate, a powerful way to count or return children that match a certain criteria.
 Refactored Group to use iterate, lots of repeated code cut.
 * New: Added Group.sort.
 You can now sort the Group based on any given numeric property (x, y, health), finally you can do depth-sorting :) Example created to show.
 * New: Enhanced renderTexture so it can accept a Phaser.Group object and improved documentation and examples.
+* New: Device.littleEndian boolean added.
+Only safe to use if the browser supports TypedArrays (which IE9 doesn't, but nearly all others do)

 * Fixed: Lots of fixes to the TypeScript definitions file (many thanks gltovar)
 * Fixed: Tilemap commands use specified layer when one given (thanks Izzimach)